trailofbits/cb-multios/cqe-challenges/KPRCA_00007/README.md

 ## Vulnerability

 The edit router function (main.c:607) does not verify that the router ASN is greater than 0.
-Since the router ASN is used to cgc_index into an one-based array, this allows an attacker to modify the global variables that come before the array, which include the input buffer, its length, pointer to route memory, and the default route.
+Since the router ASN is used to index into an one-based array, this allows an attacker to modify the global variables that come before the array, which include the input buffer, its length, pointer to route memory, and the default route.
 The ASN member of the router structure is verified (i.e. must be greater than 0 and less than 65535), so the attacker must craft their input such that the correct part of the input buffer is in that range.
 Causing a crash is trivial with the arbitrary control of a pointer.

 ### Generic class of vulnerability
 Out-of-bounds array access